milankl/ShallowWaters.jl/README.md

 # How to use

 You find the default parameters in `src/DefaultParameters.jl`.
 They can be changed with keyword arguments.
-Optionally, the number format is defined as the first argument.
+Optionally, the number format `T` is defined as the first argument of `RunJuls(T,...)`
 ```julia
 julia> Prog = RunJuls(Float32,Ndays=10,g=10,H=500,Fx0=0.12);
 Starting Juls on Sun, 20 Oct 2019 19:58:25 without output.